frandiox/vite-ssr/README.md

 import App from './App' // Vue or React main app import routes from './routes' import viteSSR from 'vite-ssr'
+// or from 'vite-ssr/vue' or 'vite-ssr/react', which slightly improves typings

 export default viteSSR(App, { routes }, (context) => {
   /* custom logic */